swilly0906/Getting-and-Cleaning-Data-Course-Project/README.md

      test_positive <- function(vars){all(vars>0)}
      table(sapply(x_y_test_train,test_positive))
 I find the terrible fact that all variable(exclude ID&activity) have negative numeric.
 I decide that I keep all variable in the filter_x_y.
-I just feel this data is a little strange since I found all variable(exclude ID&activity) have negative numeric.
+I just feel this data is a little strange since I found all variable(exclude ID&activity) have negative numeric.<br>
-To sum up,I don't want to change anything.
+To sum up,I don't want to change anything.<br>
 P.S.
 I Appropriately label the data set in Codebook.md .

 <h1 id=step5>Step5</h1>